 Symptoms may take a few days to settle.
 If you still have symptoms one week after treatment, see your doctor for review.

 General practitioners (GPs), pharmacists and sexual health centres can provide further advice about treatment.

 Note: Do not apply treatment to your eyelashes.
 If your eyelashes are affected, discuss alternative treatment with your doctor.

 Sexual partners should be treated for pubic lice

-Any sexual partners you have had over the last month will need to be examined and treated.
+Any sexual partners you have had over the past month need to be examined and treated.

 Where to get help

 - , Melbourne Sexual Health Centre